jdowns4317/bricklink/README.md

 To run, in the main folder do "python run.py".
 This will scan for minifigs in batches of 100, appending to arbitrage/minifig_opprotunities.csv, and then running another batch until out of API calls for the day.

+If you would like to only scan star wars minifigs, run "python run.py -sw"